MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 - **New connectors for SQL Server, Oracle, Teradata, and MongoDB**: SQL Server 2019 introduces new connectors to external data for SQL Server, Oracle, Teradata, and MongoDB.

-### Expanded support for Persistent Memory (PMEM) devices
+### Expanded support for persistent memory devices

-Any SQL Server file that is placed on a PMEM device operates in *enlightened* mode.
+Any SQL Server file that is placed on a persistent memory device operates in *enlightened* mode.
 SQL Server directly accesses the device, bypassing the storage stack of the operating system.
 This mode improves performance because it allows low latency input/output against such devices.
     - Examples of SQL Server files include:
         - Database files
         - Transaction log files
         - In-Memory OLTP checkpoint files
-    - PMEM is also known as storage class memory (SCM)
+    - Persistent memory is also known as storage class memory.

->[!NOTE]
+    - Persistent memory is occasionally referred to informally as *pmem* on some non-Microsoft websites.

+> [!NOTE]
->For this preview release, support for Persistent Memory (PMEM) devices is only available on Linux.
+> For this preview release, support for persistent memory devices is only available on Linux.

 ## <a id="bigdatacluster"></a>Big Data Clusters